 Oxybenzone is also used in lip balms, lipstick, moisturizers, anti-aging creams, conditioners, and fragrances.

 Many people are concerned with this ingredient for three reasons:

-- Widespread Exposure: A study by the Centers for Disease Control and Prevention found widespread exposure to oxybenzone.
+A study by the Centers for Disease Control and Prevention found widespread exposure to oxybenzone.
 After analyzing urine samples from over 2,500 people, researchers found BP-3 in over 96 percent of them, concluding that exposure was prevalent in the general population during 2003-2004.
 Females were more likely than males to have concentrations above the 95th percentile, likely as a result of the differences in use of personal care products, the researchers said.

-- Photosensitizer: Some laboratory studies have shown that oxybenzone penetrates the skin, then increases the production of DNA-damaging free radicals when exposed to light, which suggests it may have the potential to encourage changes in the skin that could lead to cancer.
+Some laboratory studies have shown that oxybenzone penetrates the skin, then increases the production of DNA-damaging free radicals when exposed to light, which suggests it may have the potential to encourage changes in the skin that could lead to cancer.
 More studies need to be done, but early studies have raised concerns.

-- Hormone Disruptor: Animal studies have indicated that oxybenzone may disrupt the hormone system, causing weak estrogenic activity.
+Animal studies have indicated that oxybenzone may disrupt the hormone system, causing weak estrogenic activity.

 Should We be Worried?

-I’m the first one to recommend that we use sunscreen, but the question now is, which sunscreen?
+Sunscreen and sun protection is a non-negotiable in our book, but the question now is, which sunscreen?
 The American Academy of Dermatology still recommends sunscreens with oxybenzone, and the Cosmetic Ingredient Review (CIR) panel confirmed the ingredient was safe for use in cosmetic products.
-The Skin Care Foundation acknowledges some of the concerns, but notes that research on oxybenzone is limited, and there’s just not enough evidence yet to call it dangerous.
+The Skin Care Foundation acknowledges some of the concerns, but notes that research on oxybenzone is limited, and there's just not enough evidence yet to call it dangerous.